 Women's and workers' rights, Prohibition, and a murder mystery come together beautifully in this debut historical novel set in 1920s rural Ohio.

-Jess Montgomery’s debut novel, The Widows (Minotaur Books, 2019), is the first in the Kinship series set in a small mining town in 1920s Ohio.
+Jess Montgomery’s debut novel, The Widows (Minotaur Books, 2019), is the first in the Kinship series set in a small Ohio mining town in 1920s.
 Told in alternating narrative voices, the story tells the incredibly hardscrabble life of two women, one the state's first female sheriff and the other a union organizer.
 Both are inspired by historical trailblazers, Maude Collins, the first woman sheriff of Ohio and labor rights activist Mary Harris "Mother Jones."
 And both, as one might surmise from the book's title, are widows.
-The main narrative follows the new sheriff as she investigates the shooting death of her husband and the former sheriff, Daniel.
+The main narrative follows the new sheriff as she investigates the shooting death of her husband, the former sheriff, Daniel.
 The book is impossible to put down or forget.

 I read the end note in your book about how you came up with the idea of your main character, but can you talk about Sheriff Lily Ross a little bit?